Privacy

 • Installing automatic updates

-The 7 most secure internet browsers today
+What is the safest browser?
+The 7 most secure web browsers today

 If you are on the hunt for the most secure web browser, you’ve come to the right place.
 We have outlined the 7 most secure and most private web browsers available today and what they offer to keep you safe.

-1. Safari: The best secure browser for Mac
+1. Safari: The best secure browser for Mac and iPhone

 Some of the security features you can expect when using Safari include: